Invisible waveguides on metal plates for plasmonic analogues of electromagnetic wormholes: Transformation plasmonics for the design of plasmonic analogues of electromagnetic wormholes

 Let us now consider two holes in the metal interface.
-It is clear that the propagation of the SPP is affected by their presence (see supplementary information).
-Our aim is to design an invisible handlebody through geometric which will bridge the two holes at the metal surface, and make them invisible.
+It is clear that the propagation of the SPP is affected by their presence, as illustrated in Fig. \ref{fig8}.
+Our aim is to design an invisible handlebody through geometric surgery which will bridge the two holes at the metal surface as shown in Fig. \ref{fig1-2}.
 For simplicity, we construct a device that has rotational symmetry about a line in $\R^3$, and moreover we assume that the radii of $D_1$ and $D_2$ are equal.
-We use toroidal coordinates $(r,u,v)$ corresponding to a point $((R+r\sin u)\cos v,(R+r\sin u)\sin v,r\cos u)$ in $\R^3$, where $2R$ is the center-to-center spacing between the discs $D_1$ and $D_2$.
-We then blowup the centerline of the toroid which goes through the centers of $D_1$ and $D_2$, onto a toroidal coating using the transform $r'= a+ r(b-a)/b$, $u' = u$ and $v' = v$.
-Here, $b$ and $a$ are the radii of the circles that form the outer and inner boundaries of the cloaking region, respectively.
+We use toroidal coordinates $(r,u,v)$ corresponding to a point $(x,y,z)=(r\cos u,(R+r\sin u)\sin v,(R+r\sin u)\cos v)$ in the Euclidean space $\R^3$, where $2R$ is the center-to-center spacing between the discs $D_1$ and $D_2$, see Fig. \ref{fig13} in the Appendix.

+Following the original proposal of electromagnetic wormholes by Greenleaf et al. \cite{wormhole1}, let us now consider the blowup of the centerline of the toroid which goes through the centers of $D_1$ and $D_2$, onto a toroidal coating using the transform $r'= a+ r(b-a)/b$, $u' = u$ and $v' = v$.
+Here, $b$ and $a$ are the radii of the circles that form the outer and inner boundaries of the cloaking region, respectively, in toroidal coordinates.
+Using the transformational plasmonics tools \cite{spp3}, we obtain:

+For a toroidal cloak, the angles $u$ and $v$ vary in the range $(-\pi,\pi)$ and $(0,2\pi)$.
+However, for a plasmonic analogue of electromagnetic wormhole like Fig.\ref{fig1-2}, we only need the upper half part of a toroidal cloak, that is $u$ varies between $0$ and $\pi$.
+If on the contrary we concentrate on the toroidal cloak lying on the metal surface, see Fig.\ref{fig3-4}, we now need to tilt the toroidal cloak by an angle of $\pi/2$ and further cut it in two halves along the z-axis, so that it is now $v$ which varies from $0$ to $\pi$.